Want to learn more about Symptoms: Small Black Spots (Black Spot Fungus)

 WHY DOES THIS HAPPEN

-If you start to notice small black spots on your plant, often particularly noticeable on its leaves, this is likely due to a fungal infection caused by the fungus Diplocarpon rosae.
+If you start to notice small black spots on your plant it is likely due to a fungal or bacterial infection, collectively called Black Spot Leaf Disease.

-It typically occurs in the springtime or fall when conditions have been particularly moist and humid, and is spread from plant to plant via rain splash as well as by wind.
-Therefore, if you have an infected plant, it's important to try and isolate it before it can affect your other plants too.
+Black spot typically occurs in the springtime or fall when conditions have been particularly moist and humid, and is spread from plant to plant via rain splash as well as by wind.
+If you have an infected plant, it's important to try and isolate it before it can affect your other plants too.
+Removing affected leaves and disposing of them at the end of the season prevents further spread.

 SYMPTOMS OF BLACK SPOT DISEASE

-As its name suggests, Black Spot Disease can be identified by the presence of small, circular black spots that can occur on your plant's foliage, as well as on the stems in some cases.
+As its name suggests, Black Spot Disease can be identified by the presence of small, circular black spots that occur on your plant's foliage and, in some cases, on the stems.
 These spots sometimes have perforated edges.
 Your plant may also show:

 General overall weakening